Chart Color Schemes

 Employment performance in Little Bay has been below expectations when compared to most other areas nationally

-Little Bay's workforce is highly educated with strong representation in professional services.
-The unemployment rate was 7.0% as of an unspecified past year.
+Little Bay has a highly educated workforce with strong representation in professional services.
+The unemployment rate was 7.5% as of September 2025, with an estimated employment growth of 3.0% over the past year.

 Frequently Asked Questions - Employment